MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/roles-responsibilities.md

 - **Historical data**: Use your configuration management database or ticketing system to identify any historical items that indicate who requests maintenance or who communicates about the server or workload.
 - **Sign-in logs**: Look for the users who were most recently logged into the servers that make up the workload.
 Although this approach might not identify an owner, these users can give you context for the server and who supervises or leads their team.
 - **Dependency analysis**: Use dependency analysis tools to identify who most frequently connects to the functions that are hosted on the servers.
 These tools can help you identify business departments, which in turn can help you identify an owner.
 - **Related application owners**: Contact owners of applications that service a similar business department or function.
-Ask them to help you identify the roles that you need.
+Ask them to help you identify the roles that you need to fill.

 Even if no one who is an expert currently exists in your organization, you need to fill these roles during the migration process.
 The business and IT functions should identify interim members, and then build a plan for ownership for long-term support of the workload after migration.